smartdevicelink/sdl_evolution/proposals/0044-use-Boost-library.md

 This is additional dependency which is out of our control.
 It's not easy to apply possible customization if required - it has to be accepted by Boost community.
 In the worst case we might fork the whole library and customize it on our own.

 ## Impact on existing code
 Every utility component such as `Thread`, `Filesystem`, `DateTime`, `Timer` should be changed.
 As the good example of the possible changes propose to start from the `Filesystem` component.
-Below you can find the current imiplementation
+Below you can find the current implementation
 ```c++
 size_t file_system::DirectorySize(const std::string& path) {
   size_t size = 0;